The short answer to the question is yes. But you’re not here for the short answer – find out what science says has to say – the long answer is this:

 What’s a guy to do?

-And, too, also – there’s the side effects to consider.
-As with any medication or supplement, side effects are to be expected, but with testosterone supplements (boosters) you might also experience complications such as sleep apnea, acne, enlarged breasts and/or testicular shrinkage.
+And, too, also – there are the side effects to consider.
+As with any medication or supplement, side effects are to be expected, but with testosterone supplements (boosters) you might also experience complications such as sleep apnea, acne, enlarged breasts, and/or testicular shrinkage.

 This doesn’t mean testosterone boosters don’t work, it just means that doctors and scientists don’t necessarily recommend them for healthy men.
 Meaning, guys, you’re not just supposed to take testosterone boosters for fun, nor for such reasons as improving exercise workouts or the like.

-– (D-AA) – Suggested to be an effective testosterone booster as a naturally occuring amino acid that acts as a messenger in your body, signaling the brain and the testes to function correctly.
+– (D-AA) – Suggested being an effective testosterone booster as a naturally occurring amino acid that acts as a messenger in your body, signaling the brain and the testes to function correctly.

 According to one study, scientists observed a 42 percent increase in testosterone levels in subjects that were given roughly 3 grams of D-AA for 12 days.